 By July 1944, he had shot down 28 enemy fighters in aerial combat and destroyed another three on the ground, making him the leading American fighter ace up to that time.

-Having 193 combat missions and waiting transport to the United States, on 20 July 1944 Gabreski decided to take “just one more.”
+Having flown 193 combat missions and awaiting transport to the United States, on 20 July 1944 Gabreski decided to take “just one more.”
 As he made a low strafing run across an enemy airfield near Bassenheim, Germany, the tips of his propeller blades hit the ground, causing a severe vibration.
 He put his Thunderbolt down on its belly, climbed out and ran to avoid being captured.
-He was caught after evading the enemy for five days, and was held as a Prisoner of War at Stalag Luft I until April 1945.
+He evaded the enemy for five days before he was caught.
+Gabreski was held as a Prisoner of War at Stalag Luft I until April 1945.

 Gabreski was promoted to the rank of Colonel, Army of the United States, 24 October 1945.
 He was released from active duty in September 1946.
 He then joined the Air National Guard with the rank of Lieutenant Colonel, 6 December 1946.